 All education in the programs is evaluated annually in writing.
-A standardized questionnaire is used for the evaluation.
-Periodic evaluation reports are discussed in the Program Committees with the Academic Directors and with the Vice-Dean for Education.
-The Heads of Departments have the detailed information per course offered by their Department.
+A standardized procedure is used for the evaluation.
+Periodic evaluation reports are discussed in the Program Committees with the Academic Directors and shared with the Vice-Dean for Education.
 On the basis of the evaluations carried out and the reports, improvement plans are agreed on, if necessary, with the lecturers who are responsible for the courses.